robleroni/Puerro/huerto/01/README.md

 There are many different types of testing.
 We want to use unit testing and functional (frontend) testing.

 - Unit Testing: To test the created abstractions (developer-view)
-- Functional (frontend-only) Testing: To test the huerto iterations for it's functionality (customer-view)
+- Functional (frontend-only) Testing: To test the Huerto iterations for its functionality (customer-view)

 To test certain functions independently, the application must provide the interfaces.
 In JavaScript, the code to be tested needs to be loaded into the same namespace.
-This can create name clashes and comes with some saftey issues, as suddendly external code can run a modules internal methods.
+This can create name clashes and comes with some safety issues, as suddenly external code can run a module's internal methods.

-Until ES5 this problem has been handeld with the _Revealing Module Pattern_ which uses IIFE's and it's function scope to hide the internal variabels and methods.
+Until ES5 this problem has been handled with the _Revealing Module Pattern_ which uses IIFE's and its function scope to hide the internal variables and methods.
 Since ES6, JavaScript supports modules which can be exported and imported.

 In this project we presuppose an ES6 environment and use the ES6 modules.